davidnsousa/mcsd/README.md

 **Example 1**

 2-dimensional random walk of 3 particles.
 1000 steps of step-size 1.
 All particles start at the origin.
+The output plot shows all particles' trajectories represent by a different colors.